akamming/homebridge-domoticz-thermostat/README.md

 ## Why
 I built this plugin to publish my own heating solution in domoticz (https://github.com/akamming/Domoticz_Thermostate_Plugin) to homekit to have a nice interface, but i decided to make it generic, so i can reuse, or anyone can reuse it.  (e.g. it  also works on Spirit Zwave Plus or Fibaro heat controller)

-## how it works
+## How it works

-This plugin gets the status from 4 domoticz devices (of which 3 mandatory) and publishes this as 1 thermostat device in homekit.
-There is no heating/cooling logic in this plugin, it is only the interface to homekit, so any heating/cooling logic must be present in domotcz or the devices behind domoticz to make this work.
+This plugin retrieves the status from 4 domoticz devices (of which 3 mandatory) and publishes this as 1 thermostat device in homekit.
+There is no heating/cooling logic in this plugin, it is only the interface from domoticz to homekit

-## how to install
+## Installation

-### requisites
+### Requisites
 This plugin requires domoticz 2023.2 or higher

-### configure domoticz :
+### Domoticz Configuration :
-Make sure you the following devices in domoticz representing your heating/cooling system:
+Make sure you have the following devices in domoticz to represent your heating/cooling system:
 - a setpoint device stating the target room temperature
 - a temperature device stating your current room temperature
 - (optional): a selector switch which indicates your current heating/cooling state, configure the selector options like below: